obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Modes.md

 ## Create index from tags
 If you want to dynamically create an index that contains links to notes with certain tags, you can use this mode.
 Read more: [[Create index from tags]].

+A new note is created that contains links to all the notes with the given tags, and the rest of the process is the same as for the [[#Entrypoint mode]].

 ## Create index from directory structure
 If you want to dynamically create an index that contains a folder/filetree based on your html output folder.
 Read more: [[Create Index from Directory Structure]].